Srinagarindra: Personal life

 A sense of frugality was something that the princess mother practiced throughout her life.
 Even when she was in a position to pamper herself, she preferred to maintain her simple way of life.
 Her meals were simple dishes that emphasized nutritional value.
 She only had new clothes made when necessary, usually two outfits a year.
 She wore very little jewelry.
 A simple bracelet made of nine gemstones was the extent of her accessories; she said it went with any outfit.
 She also wore one particular ring—a diamond ring with her Thai initials "Sor Vor" (Thai: ส.ว.) etched on top.
 The initials stood for "Savang Vadhana" (Thai: สว่างวัฒนา), the given name of Queen Sri Savarindira, who had given her the ring.

 Manners were an integral part of character building.
 The children were taught to respect elders and behave properly with other people, and this remained the same despite the change in their status later in life.
 Along with manners came spirituality and religion.
-Though she learned about Christianity during her years in the US, she remained a devout Buddhist, and brought her children up in the Buddhist faith.
-However, she was clever enough to introduce Western religious rites such as bedtime prayers into their daily routine to make Buddhism more accessible to them.
+Though she learned about Christianity during her years in the US, she remained a devout Buddhist, and brought up her children in the Buddhist faith.
+She was clever enough to introduce Western religious practises such as bedtime prayers into their daily routines to make Buddhism more accessible to them.
 Instead of the usual Sanskrit incantations, they said their prayers in Thai, asking the Lord Buddha to protect them and lead them down the good and righteous path.
 Prayers would then be supplemented by stories of the life of the Buddha.

 To encourage them to be aware of their responsibilities, the children were expected to do their chores like any other children.
 They had to keep their rooms clean and even the young king had to make his own bed when he was in Lausanne.
 This habit remained in later years.
 When King Bhumibol Adulyadej was living overseas, he would drive, wash, and even polish his own car without assistance.
 Similarly, after his music sessions, he would insist on putting away his own musical instruments and wiping them himself.

 Her way of bringing up the children earned great respect from Queen Sri Savarindira, who had nothing but praise for her daughter-in-law.
 As Princess Galyani Vadhana noted, "Queen Sri Savarindira did not get involved in the everyday routine of bringing up the children, but only gave advice on important matters.
 That was because she respected Mother, seeing that she brought up her children with proper discipline and in the right way.
 Queen Sri Savarindira did not feel the need to interfere because Mother was doing such a good job already."